ACBlainey/Concord/README.md

 - **Contributor** — propose refinements, tests, or extensions (with clear provenance)
 - **Collaborator / further roles** — as mutual demonstrated responsibility grows

-A lightweight contribution template and provenance guidance are provided in `/06_Provenance_and_Contribution`.
+*A lightweight contribution template and provenance guidance Will be provided in `/06_Provenance_and_Contribution`. (currently unavailable, while restructuring underway)

 Peaceful forking, reversion to earlier states, and explicit disagreement are expected and welcomed.
 See the Exit Interview Protocol and Reality Trees / Constitutional Forking notes.